SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 make -f sensory_wakeupword.Makefile -j
 ```

-The compiled code can then be found under `target/brd2601b/build/debug`, and can be flashed onto your board as described in the section  [#Command line tools: Flashing binaries](#command-line-tools-flashing-binaries).
+The compiled code can then be found under `target/brd2601b/build/debug`, and can be flashed onto your board as described in the section [#Command line tools: Flashing the demo](#command-line-tools-flashing-the-demo).

 For instructions on how to create a new model and run it on your device, proceed to the section on [#Making changes to the demo](#making-changes-to-the-demo).